 Koen De Temmerman (°1979) is a Research Professor (in the rank of Full Professor since 2019) at the Department of Literary Studies at Ghent University, where he directs the Novel Saints: Ancient Fiction and Hagiography Research Centre.

-Koen De Temmerman (°1979) studied Classics (Ba 1999, Ma 2001) and Communication Studies (Ma 2002) at Ghent University and the University of Bologna.
+He studied Classics (Ba 1999, Ma 2001) and Communication Studies (Ma 2002) at Ghent University and the University of Bologna.
 For his PhD dissertation (Ghent 2006, sup.
 K. Demoen) he was awarded the Triennial Prize for Humanities by the Flemish Scholarly Foundation (2008).
 After his PhD, he was a Francqui Fellow of the Belgian American Educational Foundation at Stanford University, visiting lecturer at University College Cork, Postdoctoral Fellow of the Flemish Research Council (F.W.O.-Vlaanderen) and Stanley Seeger Fellow at Princeton University.
 In 2017 he was awarded the Prize Laureate of Humanities by the Royal Flemish Academy of Belgium for Arts and Sciences.
 He is also the recipient of two ERC grants (Starting Grant 2013, Consolidator Grant 2018).

 He was a member of the Belgian Young Academy (2013-18) and an Executive Council member of the International Society for the History of Rhetoric (2017-22).
 He is the General Editor of Ancient Narrative and Fabulae.
 Narrative in Late Antiquity and the Middle Ages, an Editorial Board member of L'Antiquité Classique and Kleio.
 Tijdschrift voor oude talen en antieke culturen, and a coordinator of Ancient Rhetoric and Aesthetics (a research group of OIKOS, the Dutch research school for Classics).